African Orthodox Church: Relationship to the Syriac Orthodox Church

 [...] some of these schismatic bodies have with effrontery published statements which are untrue as to an alleged relation "in succession and ordination" to our Holy Apostolic Church and her forefathers, We find it necessary to announce to all whom it may concern that we deny any and every relation whatsoever with these schismatic bodies and repudiate them and their claims absolutely.
 Furthermore, our Church forbids any and every relationship, and above all, intercommunion with all and any of these schismatic sects and warns the public that their statements and pretensions [...] are altogether without truth.

 The notice named the AOC specifically as an example of such schismatic bodies.

-In a letter dated to 1987, however, Athanasius Paulose II of the Evangelistic Association of the East, stated the following:
+In a letter dated to 1987, however, Athanasius Paulose II of the Evangelistic Association of the East, stated the following regarding the consecration of Vilatte:

 I have your kind letter of 02-06-1987.
 Regarding your doubt about the consecration of Mar Joseph Rene Vilatte of U.S.A., I referred six books and confirm that what you have said about Mar Julius is correct.
 Mar Joseph Rene Vilatte of U.S.A. was consecrated at Colombe of Ceylone in 1892 by Mar Paulose Athanasius, Mar Julius, and Mar Geevarghese Gregoriose as authorized by H.H.
 The Patriarch of Antioch.
 Mar Julius was a duly consecrated Bishop.
 This is the position of our Syrian Orthodox Church.

+Vilatte was also recognized as having been made a bishop through the Syriac Orthodox historic episcopate, as Ignatius Peter IV excommunicated him for violating Oriental Orthodox canon law.